Peddler

 Product Type Definitions API

-api = Peddler.product_type_definitions(aws_region, access_token)
+api = Peddler.product_type_definitions.new(aws_region, access_token)

 # Get schema for a product type